The 5 things you can do to make time with your kids

 Eating dinner at the table as a family every night of the week can be really difficult, especially when factoring in early mealtimes for younger children, bath time, after school activities, work functions, P&C meetings, the list goes on!
 We have lowered the bar and only eat dinner together at the table one night during the week.
 Wednesday is our midweek dinner table night and to sweeten the deal it is also our family games night.
 After we have all eaten and helped clean up the kitchen and table we break out the board games.
 We all love it – it provides an opportunity to connect, talk about the day and plan the coming weekend without the burden of expectation that comes with trying to do it all the time.
 We find that our kids love the routine and look forward to it, so much so that family games night often pops up by special request on other nights too!

-Tip 5 - Drive the kids to school
+Tip 5 - Drive or walk the kids to school

 Now granted, this is something that only those blessed with working from home or flexible work hours can do, but in my opinion if you can, then you should.
 I currently spend an hour each day doing school drop off and pick up between my daughter’s high school and my son’s primary school.
 I could put each of them on a bus, but honestly, I love this time.
 It gives me dedicated one-on-one time with each of them to really talk about things that are going on in their lives.
 My son has just stated back at mainstream school part-time after being exclusively homeschooled for the past 12 months while he developed the skills to deal with an anxiety condition.
 He still deals with anxiety daily but the car ride gives us time to talk about his worries for that day and discuss strategies he can use to overcome them.
 My daughter uses the alone time she and I get on the way home from school to offload about her day and teenage frustrations.
 It is amazing how much your kids will open up when you give them the space and freedom from eye contact.As an added bonus, I use the alone time I get in the car driving from drop off and to pick up to listen to podcasts and develop ideas!